engharat/HMPD2/README.md

 Microplastis patch examples (the raw show respectively raw, amplitude and phase components)

-In order to enable fairest comparison betwen methodologies we provided a static folding split that can be found in the  `staticFoldGenerator` folder.
+In order to enable fairest comparison between methodologies we provided a static folding split that can be found in the  `staticFoldGenerator` folder.

 # Banchmark